World Health Survey

 Interaction with Countries and Health Information Systems (HIS)

-The Survey Programme will be developed in individual countries through consultation with policy-makers and in collaboration with the people involved in routine HIS.
-It will be complementary to their efforts, to ensure periodic data input in a cost-effective way so that important gaps in health information are covered.
+The WHS was developed in individual countries through consultation with policy-makers and in collaboration with the people involved in routine HIS.
+It was intended to be complementary to their efforts, to ensure periodic data input in a cost-effective way so that important gaps in health information are covered.
 It will also establish a baseline for efforts to scale-up health activities.